devfile/api/docs/proposals/registry/lifecycle-doc.md

 # Lifecycle Maintenance of Devfile Registry Stacks Proposal

-Details of this proposal are captured in this [PR](https://github.com/devfile/registry/pull/208).
-Please add review comments to the PR.
+All the details of this proposal are captured in this [document](https://github.com/devfile/registry/blob/main/LIFECYCLE.md)